mothur/mothur.github.io/_wiki/plant_associated.md

 ### sample\_name

-This is your group name.
-Mothur will fill this in for you, thanks mom!
+This is your group name. mothur will fill this in for you, thanks mom!

 ### description